Laetrile (amygdalin, vitamin B17)

 Some hospitals and clinics in Mexico offer laetrile.
 They may use a different type of laetrile than the one available from websites.
 Some websites encourage people with cancer to travel to the Mexican clinics for treatment.
 Treatment at the clinics may cost thousands of pounds and you also have to pay for your airfares and for your accommodation when you are there.

 Our advice is to be careful if you read any websites that promote the use of laetrile or recommend treatment in overseas clinics.
-You may find it useful to read the following information in our complementary and alternative therapy section about

 Only you can decide whether or not to use alternative cancer therapies such as laetrile.
 But we recommend that you don't use any alternative therapies, including laetrile, instead of conventional treatment.
 If you have cancer, using unproven methods instead of conventional medical treatment can seriously harm your health.